Priya-anandhan/Chatbot_using_NLP_AICTE_Cycle-4/README.md

 Machine Learning: Scikit-learn

-Web Framework: Flask (if applicable)
+Framework: Flask (if web-based)

-Dataset: Custom-built or open-source dataset for training
+Dataset: Custom-built or open-source dataset

-**🔧 Installation & Setup**
+🔧 Installation & Setup

-Follow these steps to set up and run the chatbot:
+To set up and run the chatbot, follow these steps:

 Clone the Repository